 Having set up Country and Continent, click on the Country Option set to edit it.
 We’re going to add one attribute to it to bind it to a continent:

 Then, let’s set up our first Continent with the New Option input field:

 Do the same thing, and create a Country such as Norway, and then click the Modify attributes link, and pick the newly created Continent as the Country’s continent:

 Great!
 Now we have a Country belonging to a continent.
 Feel free to add a few more countries and continents to the list, and let’s look at how we can show this list in the front-end.
 Remember to save the Continent on each Country.

-Using Option Sets in the front-end
+Using Option Sets in dropdowns and other elements

 With a few Countries with Continents, let’s now leverage both of them in the front-end.
 First, set up a dropdown that simply lists all the Continents we’ve saved.
 Remember that this will only work in the version-test in your app, until you’ve deployed it.

 - Type of choices: Set the Continent Option set that we just created

 - Choices source: Set the top All Continent